Soccer Excessive Use Of Review Signal

 The consequences of excessive use of the review signal in soccer are losing possession of the ball, as well as receiving a caution and being shown a yellow card.
 Being shown a yellow card lets all players and fans know that you are one caution away from an ejection.
-If your team is in possession of the ball when excessively using the review signal is called, your opponent will be given the ball and allowed to take a free kick.
+If your team is in possession of the ball when excessively using the review signal is called, your opponent will be given the ball and allowed to take an indirect free kick.

 When was a rule regarding excessive use of the review signal added to soccer’s laws?